sauravpandey123/SeizureFed/README.md

 > **Note:** Once the final patientwise `.h5` files are created, the individual `.h5` files can be deleted to save storage space.

-Since every dataset has a unique structure, we provide a separate preprocessing script for each one.
-These scripts require command-line arguments such as input and output directories.
-You can view all available options using the `--help` flag.
+Since every dataset has a unique structure, we provide a separate preprocessing script for each one below

 ```bash
 python3 preprocessing/preprocess_chb.py